Every tool page in the ArcGIS Pro tool reference adheres to the same structure; understand the structure, and you'll be able to use any tool.

-Summary and Illustration
+Summary and illustration

-The Usage section contains vital notes and clarifications about using the tool.
+The Usage section contains notes and clarifications about using the tool.
 When the notes refer to a particular parameter, the parameter label, which appears on the tool dialog box, is used rather than the parameter name, which appears in the syntax and is used in Python.
 The relationship between the parameter's label and name is usually obvious, but in some cases, the name is noted to avoid confusion.

-The first line below the syntax header contains the tool signature.
+On the Python tab, the first line below the syntax header contains the tool signature.
 In Python, the tool name is used instead of the tool label.